Vegan Baking Recipes Vegan Bread and Muffin Recipes Flourless Sprouted Whole Wheat Bread

 The science of sprouting wheat berries and making them into bread

 In order to make bread from wheat berries, the wheat berries need to be softened so they can later be ground into a powder.
 Soaking the berries then allowing them to germinate for a couple days softens the berries.
 The germination step also has the advantage of releasing more nutrients as the seed prepares to become a plant.
 But what causes the germ to turn into a sprout and grow?
-During the soaking of the berries, enzymes called amylases in the bran layer hydrate and start to infiltrate the starch granules in the endosperm.
+During the soaking of the berries, enzymes called amylases in the bran layer become active and start to infiltrate the starch granules in the endosperm.
 Starches are made up of complex sugars which are made up of strings of glucose molecules.
 The amylases break the glucose molecules off of the starches into smaller groups of sugars consisting of one, two and three glucose molecules.
-Think of the amylase molecules biting Fruit Loops off of a Fruit Loops necklace so they're smaller and easier for you to eat.
+Think of the amylase molecules cutting Fruit Loops off of a Fruit Loops necklace so they're smaller and easier for you to eat.
 Like us eating Fruit Loops, the germ happens to love these small sugars so it begins to grow and the seed continues to soften.
-This germination step assists leavening in breads because yeast needs to have it's food broken down into glucose for it to function optimally.
+This germination step assists leavening in breads because yeast also prefers glucose for it to function optimally.

-Note: This is why some bakers, including yours truly, love leavening bread doughs in the refrigerator overnight; It gives the amylases time to do their work while the cold temperatures keep the yeast dormant.
-The excess sugars in the dough and the increased amylase activity generates a more flavorful loaf.
+Note: This is why some bakers, including yours truly, love storing bread doughs in the refrigerator overnight.
+It gives the amylases time to do their work while the cold temperatures keep the yeast dormant.
+The excess sugars in the dough and the increased amylase activity generates a more flavorful loaf with more yeast activity.

 Once the seeds have sprouted to no more than ¾ the length of the grain, they're ground.
 The best way to do this is with a flour mill.
 I didn't want to disservice vegan bakers by instructing them to buy home flour mills that cost up to hundreds of dollars just to make flourless sprouted breads.
 There must be a better way to easily enjoy this uinique style of bread.
 If you do splurge on a home flour mill, you'll be rewarded with considerably fluffier and lighter bread.
 I settled on using a food processor to grind the wheat berries into a purée which results in an extremely dense, hearty loaf with chunks of wheat berries.
 I only recommend making this bread if you adore whole wheat breads.
 If you have a plush, soft spot for fluffy white breads I advise you to avoid this recipe.

-Once the berries have been puréed, water, yeast, salt and sugar are kneaded in.
+Once the berries have been puréed, salt is kneaded in.
+This salt has a slight protective effect which lessens the chances that pathogenic microbes growing in the dough before the amylases can get their start.
 The dough is then left to rise and proof in a bread pan just as with normal flour-based bread.

 The problem with bran husks